isovera/isovera.github.io/drupal-design-guide/index.md

 The web is fluid.
 Web browsers are a continuum of shapes, sizes, resolutions and capabilities.
 Instead of focusing exclusively on one, two or three breakpoints, consider appearance at interstitial viewport sizes.
 Remember that users often don’t maximize their browser windows.

 A note on frameworks, e.g. Bootstrap, Foundation, etc.

 ## Style Guide-Driven Design

 ### Style guides

-Tailor the elements.

-* Content headers, lists, blockquotes
-* Form fields, fieldsets and buttons
-* Links

-Components

-* Common
-    * Pagers
-    * Tabs
-    * AJAX throbbers
-    * Fallback default images

-* Custom
-    * Auction teaser
-    * Ancillary block

-Last but not least, standard system pages.

-* Search results
-* ‘Page not Found’ and ‘Access Denied’ pages
-* System messages
-* Maintenance page
+A style guide details how individual site elements and components should look, rather than an entire page.
+[Pattern Lab](http://demo.patternlab.io/) is a nice example of an interactive style guide and there are lots of others listed on [Website Style Guide Resources](http://styleguides.io/examples.html).

+Style guides have two main parts--base elements and components.

+Base elements [basic elements, base styles, foundational elements] are the building blocks of a site.
+These include things like content headers, lists, links, color schemes, form fields, and other simple elements.

+Components [patterns, feature blocks] are larger sets of elements reused throughout the site (see Glossary).
+Some examples are pagers, tabs, AJAX throbbers, search results, and system messages.

+User interactions like hovers, taps, clicks, and scrolling can also be included, as well as any animations used ([Adding items](http://codepen.io/valhead/full/adnKt), [jQuery Approach](http://srobbin.com/jquery-plugins/approach/)).

 Pay special attention to links.
 Represent links consistently so the user can predict what is a link and what is not.
 Prefer usability to perfect aesthetics.